libreobjet/open-guide/designing.md

   "*If I have seen further than others, it is by standing upon the shoulders of giants.*" Isaac Newton

 Sometime when you are begin with the design of an object your are going to find yourself face to face to with a empty white sheet of paper.
-But if you work with object with open source licences you will be enabled to implement some designing tactics that allows you to begin working from the work of others designer, instead start from scratch.
-At the same time, if you licence your design you will allow another designers to use your design, by this way, your design can stay alive, constantly improving and changing.
+But if you work with object with open source licences you will be able to implement some designing tactics that allows you to begin working from the work of others designer, instead start from scratch.
+At the same time, if you licence your design you will allow other designers to use your design, this way your design can stay alive, constantly improving and changing.
 In the following pages we are going to tell you some of the designing tactics that open source tactics allows you.

 #### Modifing
 *To make partial changes to.* [Wiktionary](https://en.wiktionary.org/wiki/open_source)